JansenDuarte/Database_Replicator_py/README.md

 different uses for it, or if you want to add something, hit me up and show me your changes!

+Special Thanks
+===
+Thank you wifey, for keeping up with my shenanigans.
+And thank you Manolo for helping with the shenanigans!

 Cheers!
-Keep creating!
-Love, JD!
+Keep Creating!
+Love, JD
 ===